holdgh/ApeRAG/deploy/kubeblocks-databases/README.md

 ## Introduction to KubeBlocks

-KubeBlocks is a production-ready, open-source toolkit that runs any database—SQL, NoSQL, vector, or document—on Kubernetes.
+KubeBlocks is a production-ready, open-source toolkit that runs any database--SQL, NoSQL, vector, or document--on Kubernetes.
 It scales smoothly from quick dev tests to full production clusters, making it a solid choice for RAG workloads like FastGPT that need several data stores working together.

 ## Prerequisites